johnwargo/eleventy-new-post/readme.md

 Some Eleventy site projects store posts in a separate folder per year, some don't - it's a developer choice and this tool has to be flexible.
 This configuration property controls where the program stores generated post files.

 * Set `useYear` set to false to store new posts in the `postsFolder` folder.
 Using the example configuration file above, this means new post files save to `./src/posts`.
 * Set `useYear` set to true to store new posts in the `postsFolder` folder plus an additional subfolder for the year.
-Using the example configuration file above, this means new post files save to `./src/posts/2023`.
+Using the example configuration file above, this means new post files save to `./src/posts/2024`.

+**Note:** If the target posts folder doesn't exist, the module will create it automatically.

 ## Usage